arindam-ds/Intel_Edge_AI_OpenVINO_Projects/Project_PeopleCounter/WRITEUP.md

 ## Assess Model Use Cases

 Some of the potential use cases of the people counter app are:
-i)	Counting total footprint in an event or gathering ii)	Counting daily customer visit in a shopping mall iii)Counting average amount of time spent by a person at some point of interest/advertisement/display etc.
+1. Counting total footprint in an event or gathering
+2. Counting daily customer visit in a shopping mall
+3. Counting average amount of time spent by a person at some point of interest/advertisement/display etc.

-Each of these use cases would be useful because these will directly help business for crucial decision-making and thus can increase their revenue.
+Each of these use cases would be useful because these will directly help business for optimal queue management, scaling workforce and crucial decision-making to increase their revenue.

 ## Assess Effects on End User Needs